 About Me

-I have a passion for all things creative.
-From starting out with a pencil or crayon at a young age, I knew I wanted to do something that pertained to art.
-Fast forward a few years, and I found myself in an honors art program at the Visual Art Center in my youth.
-This prepared me for my time at The School of Visual Arts where I studied Graphic Design and my major.
-I developed quickly the skills I needed to work with design legends in New York City.
-After graduating SVA, I worked at ESPRIT International, where I learned the function of an in-house design team that focused on the design of billboards, look books, hang tags, overall look and feel of the brand.
-This was such a great experience working with an international company where my work was seen in Europe, Asia, and all around the United States.
+I’ve always been passionate about creativity.
+From drawing with a pencil or crayon as a kid, I knew I wanted to do something related to art.
+Years later, I was in an honors art program at the Visual Art Center in my youth.
+That prepared me for my time at The School of Visual Arts, where I studied Graphic Design as my major.
+I quickly developed the skills I needed to work with design legends in New York City.
+After graduating SVA, I worked at ESPRIT International, where I learned the role of an in-house design team that focused on designing billboards, look books, hang tags, and the overall look and feel of the brand.
+It was an amazing experience working with an international company where my work was seen in Europe, Asia, and all over the United States.

-After working for many years in New York City, I found myself back in my hometown of the area of Washington D.C.
-The city had changed since I had my stint in New York.
-The art community has thrived, and has become its own community of creatives.
+After working in New York City for many years, I decided to come back to my hometown of Washington D.C.
+The city had changed a lot since I was there.
+The art community had grown and become its own community of creatives.
 I was drawn to working at the University of Maryland, where I spent six and a half years working in the Department of Resident Life.
-My audience was prospective college students that had a thirst for knowledge and fun.
-This allowed me to relate with the students on a creative level, following trends that would speak to them.
+My audience was prospective college students who were eager to learn and have fun.
+This allowed me to connect with the students on a creative level, following trends that would resonate with them.